 This program is legally recognized and accredited by the Accreditation Organisation of the Netherlands and Flanders (NVAO).

-Within the Electrical Engineering Master from Eindhoven University of Technology (TU/e), you can graduate at one of the faculty's nine capacity groups.
+Within the Electrical Engineering Master, you can graduate at one of the faculty's nine capacity groups.
 Each of these capacity groups has its own specific knowledge when it comes to electro technical research.
 The research themes can all be categorised within the faculty's three themes.

 The general requirements for admission to a Master program of the department of Electrical Engineering are:

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.